jaxonfromkh/Kenium-Music/README.md

 - **No paywalls**, no "premium" tiers, no ads.
 Play tracks from YouTube, Spotify, SoundCloud, or Vimeo—**zero cash needed**.

 ⏱️ **24/7 Uptime, Zero Downtime**
-- Hosted on **Diva Hosting** for rock-solid reliability.
+- Hosted on **Galact Hosting** for rock-solid reliability.
 Your music never stops.

 🤖 **Simplicity Over Complexity**
 - Type `/play [song]` and **boom**—music starts.
 No labyrinthine commands.